• Voor 17 uur besteld, dezelfde dag verzonden!

 Good to know

-Check the bridge regularly for wear, moisture, and loose pieces of cardboard.
-Replace the bridge when it is too wet, dirty, or severely damaged.
+Offer the bridge under supervision and check regularly for wear, moisture, and loose pieces of cardboard.
+Replace the bridge if it is too wet, dirty, or severely damaged.
 With gerbils and other enthusiastic rodents, the bridge may wear out faster; this is normal for cardboard enrichment material.

-Always use the bridge in a stable location and do not place it at a dangerous height.
-The bridge is intended as light equipment and enrichment, not as a heavy climbing structure.
+Always use the bridge in a stable location and do not place it on a high or awkward spot where there is a risk of falling.
+The bridge is intended as light furnishings and enrichment, not as a heavy climbing structure.
 This ensures that use remains clear and pleasant for your animal.

 Frequently asked questions about the Cardboard Bridge